 We've all come to love the Pioneer Woman, Ree Drummond for her down-home cooking and small town vibes.
 She's just like one of us, right?
 Starting her blog, The Pioneer Woman, as a means to keep in touch with her mother in Tennessee, Ree Drummond has created a foodie empire for herself that's worth more than a bushel and a peck.
 In fact, the Pioneer Woman net worth might surprise you.

 Ree wasn't always a food blogger in a small town.
 Growing up in Bartlesville, Oklahoma, Ree decided that when she graduated Bartlesville High School in 1987 she would go onto to college at the University of Southern California in Los Angeles.
 After graduating and set on attending law school in Chicago, Ree met Ladd Drummond (Marlboro Man) while visiting her family in Oklahoma.
 Her entire world changed with the start of this love story.

 Ree wasn't just marrying a cowboy from Oklahoma.
-No, in fact she was marrying into the Drummond Family, who are currently the 23rd largest landowners in the United States with 433,000 acres of land.
+No, in fact she was marrying into the Drummond Family, who was once the 23rd largest landowners in the United States with 433,000 acres of land.
 Known to be a ranching family since the family patriarch Frederik Drummond came over to America from Scotland, the family brings in cash.

 According to the Daily Mail, the Bureau of Land Management has given the family over $23.9 million since 2006 for rent of the Drummond land.
 The money goes towards the Drummond Land & Cattle Co. for keeping wild horses and burros on land half the size of Rhode Island.